hugomflavio/actel/cran-comments.md

 that compiled detections are only saved for reuse by explicit command of the user.

+* the functions transitionLayer and distancesMatrix were adapted so that they do not write into the file system by default, but rather return the created objects into the R session. distancesMatrix still offers the possibility to write the output to 'distances.csv', but only through explicit user consent.

 * Removed markup from the package description